Mark Kinzer

 Mark Kinzer (born 1952) is an American Messianic Jewish cleric, author, and theologian.

 Early life and education

 Mark Kinzer was born in Detroit, Michigan, in 1952 to a Conservative Jewish family.
 He became a Messianic Jew in 1971.

-He earned a Ph.D. in Near Eastern Studies in 1995 from the University of Michigan.
+Kinzer attended the University of Michigan as an undergraduate and graduate student.
+He earned a Ph.D. in Near Eastern Studies from the University of Michigan in 1995.

 Career

 In 1997, Kinzer co-founded Hashivenu, a Messianic Jewish movement that seeks a more serious engagement with the Jewish intellectual tradition.
 Hashivenu advocates for engagement with post-Biblical Rabbinic literature and discarding certain post-scriptural Christian writings deemed irrelevant.
 Kinzer has served as the chair of Hashivenu since 2000.

 Kinzer was ordained as a Messianic Jewish cleric by the Union of Messianic Jewish Congregations in 2001.
 He was one of the founding members of the Messianic Jewish Rabbinical Council in 2006.

 Kinzer has taught at the University of Michigan, Michigan State University, and Fuller Theological Seminary.
 He is president-emeritus and senior scholar at the Messianic Jewish Theological Institute, a graduate and Messianic Jewish clergy training institute that he founded in 2002.

 He is founder and rabbi emeritus of Congregation Zera Avraham, a Messianic synagogue in Ann Arbor, Michigan, and led the congregation from 1993 to 2018.